ioan-thomas/countries-rest-api/README-template.md

 		  }
 ```

-4. Remaining in `_app.js`, I used Material UI's `createTheme` to create a theme object based upon the mode selected.
+4. Remaining in `_app.js`, I used MUI's `createTheme` to create a theme object based upon the mode selected.
 I passed `createTheme` the returned value from my previously made `getDesignTokens` function, passing in the value of the `mode` state:

 ```js
 const theme = React.useMemo(